rknightion/tailscale-node-remover/README.md

 # tailscale-node-remover

-A Github Action to remove orphaned nodes from your Tailscale tailnet.
+A script to remove orphaned nodes from your Tailscale tailnet.

 ## Features